Spellhold-Studios/Baldurs-Gate-Graphical-Overhaul/bggo/readme/BGGO-Changelog.md

+### Version 3.6 (by Weigo)
+- fixed more labels
+- backup folder no in weidu_external
+- bugfix code
+- code similar to IWDGO
+- AR1900 and AR1901

 ### Version 3.5 (by Weigo)
  - more labels
  I have now written a different selection routine for the Windows and Android versions.
 This means that unique labels are used.
 This should prevent any further warnings during installation.